-Tasks, Outcomes and Task/Activities: Outcomes Success measures Due date: Success Measures: Review, consider, and issue a written decision for every complaint filed with the Registrar.
-Dispose of complaints in accordance with Section 24(2) of the Act.
+Outcomes and Success Reasures: Review, consider, and issue a written decision or every complaint filed with the Registrar.
+Review the PEA vis a vis the complaints process and identify and recommend Act Outcomes Success measures Dispose of complaints in accordance with Section 24(2) of the Act.
 Average number of complaints filed per year remains consistent at approximately 70.
-Ongoing Review the PEA vis a vis the complaints process and identify and recommend Act changes in the public interest.
-Identify potential Act changes with policy rationale and jurisdictional scans, as appropriate.
-Ongoing Review committee membership against the Committee HR Plan, confirm the HR Plan, and undertake recruitment as required.
+Identify potential Act Ongoing Success R fo or every complaint filed with the Registrar.
+Review the PEA vis a vis the complaints Dispose of complaints in accordance with Section 24(2) of the Act.
+Average number of complaints filed per year remains consistent at approximately 70.
+Ongoing рі 1 hanges in the public interest. changes with policy rationale and jurisdictional scans, as appropriate.
+Ongoing C Review committee membership against the Committee HR Plan, confirm the HR Plan, and ndertake recruitment as required.
 No more than two vacancies on COC at any time.
-Ongoing Continually review committee processes to ensure adherence to best practices, including review of structure and format of completed complaint investigation files ready for commmittee review.
+Ongoing ei re co Continually review committee processes to insure adherence to best practices, including eview of structure and format of completed omplaint investigation files ready for ommmittee review.
 Processes continually refined and adapted, Complaints Process, Procedure Manual, and Committee Resources file continually updated.
-Ongoing Provide feedback to Council and the Practice Standards Committee based on COC's observations wrt trends, and use of PEO Guidelines and Standards in industry.
+Ongoing S ol Provide feedback to Council and the Practice standards Committee based on COC's bservations wrt trends, and use of PEO Guidelines and Standards in industry.
 Feedback provided as appropriate, to either Council or PSC.
-Ongoing Performance metrics Attendance of all committee members monitored Plan Attendance of lead reviewers monitored (lead reviewen assigned particular files to present at an up meeting would impact on the timely disposition or viewers are committee memb coming meeting, and whose f a file). ers who have absence at the Inter- committee collaboration: Invite annual meeting to be held with Chair and Vice-Chair of DIC and Regulatory Compliance senior staff.
-Invite annual meeting to be held with Complaints Review Councillor and Regulatory Compliance senior staff.
-Communication through council wrt CRC reports and recommendations.
-Presentations to Council and other committees wrt complaints process as required/invited. latory Stakeholders: Complainants (public and PEO licence holders), holders. complained-against engineer s and C of A
+Ongoing Performance A Attendance of all committee members monitored f for adherence to standard ref erenced in HR metrics PA Plan attendance of lead reviewers monitored (lead revi een assigned particular files to present at an upo theeting would impact on the timely disposition of lewers are committee member coming meeting, and whose a a file). ers who have absence at the committee se collaboration: nvite annual meeting to be held with Chair and Vi enior staff.
+Invite annual meeting to be held with Complaints I C Compliance senior staff.
+Communication through council wrt CRC reports a Presentations to Council and other committees wr uired/invited. complainants (public and PEO licence holders), colders. complained-against engineers s and C of A